 The Chicago Theatre, on State Street in the Loop is a recognizable landmark because of its iconic Chicago sign.
 The best spot to take photos is from across State Street.

 The address of the Chicago Theatre is 175 N State St, Chicago, IL 60601 and you can see its location on google maps here.

 Lincoln Park has several great photo spots.
 One popular photoshoot location is the Honeycomb in the Nature Boardwalk in Lincoln Park.
 The actual name of the landmark is Peoples Gas Education Pavilion but it is nicknamed the Honeycomb.
 Lots of couples take engagements photos here with them standing under the Honeycomb.

 Another great photo spot which is a few feet away is from the bridge over the South Pond.
-This photo spot has great Chicago skyline view.
-If you want photos of you for instagram, you can stand on the bridge and shoot from a bit farther back.
+This photo spot has a great Chicago skyline view.
+If you want to be in the photo, you can stand on the bridge and use a tripod or have someone take a photo.
 There is enough room on the bridge to take photos so you don’t have to worry too much about crowds.

 The Chicago Riverwalk, a pedestrian promenade along the river, is another great photo spot in Chicago.
 You can take great photos of the Riverwalk from above from one of the streets crossing the river.

 You can snap great views of downtown and the Chicago River from the Kinzie Street Bridge.
 The view is unique because in addition to the skyline and the river, you can also photograph the Chicago & Northwestern Railway Bridge (which is always lifted).
 This is a less well known spot, so crowds won’t be an issue.